tlverse/deming2019-workshop/README.md

-# Targeted Learning Workshop at 2019 Deming Conference on Applied Statistics
+# Targeted Learning Workshops at 2019 Deming Conference on Applied Statistics

 Welcome to the GitHub repository accompanying the half-day tutorial and 2-day short course on Targeted Learning, given at the Deming Conference on Applied